-The Rx Gain function allows the GPX Series to be optimised for differing conditions; controlling the sensitivity of the detector to its environment and targets.
+Note: Be prepared to reduce the Rx Gain setting if the background threshold is erratic.
+A smooth threshold is preferred, as a lot of noise will drown out a soft signal.
+The Rx Gain function allows the GPX-4500 to be optimised for differing conditions; controlling the sensitivity of the detector to its environment and targets.

-With a high Rx Gain setting the detector will pick up smaller and deeper targets, but may respond to unwanted interference and ground noise.
+With a high Rx Gain setting the detector will pick up smaller and deeper targets, but may respond to unwanted noise and ground signals.
 A high Rx Gain setting is recommended for mild soil conditions and areas of low interference.